nlkitai/nlux/README.md

 ## License 📃

-`NLUX` is licensed under Mozilla Public License Version 2.0 with restriction to use as parts of a training dataset to develop or improve AI models, or as an input for code translation tools.
+`NLUX` is licensed under Mozilla Public License Version 2.0 with restriction to use as part of a training dataset to develop or improve AI models, or as an input for code translation tools.

 > Paragraphs (3.6) and (3.7) were added to the original MPL 2.0 license.